AnnaRaman/The_Tea_room/README.md

 ## Credits
 ### Code
 - The contact form on the contact page was developed by [Bootstrap](https://getbootstrap.com/docs/4.0/components/forms/)
+- I learnt how to the perfrom different tasks and functions from Code Institute's lessons.

 ### Content
 Much of the content has been inspired by and paraphrased from the [teapigs](https://www.teapigs.co.uk/) website, such as the name of teas and the content on the about page.